berndtmark/PiTVServer/README.md

 # TVServer
-This script will setup 3 applications.
+This script will setup 4 applications.
-* Sonarr - Used to fetch .nzb files from your indexer and send them to your download client
+* Sonarr/Radarr - Used to fetch .nzb files from your indexer and send them to your download client
+    * Sanarr - TV Shows
+    * Radarr - Movies
 * Sabnzb - Your download client.
 Will receive .nzb files, and fetch the articles from your usenet server
 * Plex - This is where you watch stuff